Job analysis is crucial in all human activities but like all human inventions, it also suffers from various limitations.

 The drawback which discourages most people from doing a job analysis is the lengthy procedure and unnecessary time-consumption and time-wastage during the interviews or observations.

-The prolonged time required for completing a job analysis is the major drawback and becomes more of a hindrance as the employee can change the job before the manager or supervisor has completed the job analysis.
+The prolonged time required for completing a job analysis is a major drawback and becomes more of a hindrance as the employee can change the job before the manager or supervisor has completed the job analysis.

 2. Involves personal liking and biases: